top of page

 General

-Most rides include a coffee and cake stop, and we usually finish the ride at Victor Victoria in Newmarket, where club members can get double reward stamps for every hot drink they purchase (i.e. one free hot drink every time you buy five drinks).
-Specific details of the rides and coffee stops will be published on the Forum and on Facebook on Friday, so that riders can choose their preferred group in advance.
+Most rides include a delightful coffee and cake stop, with our usual endpoint being Victor Victoria in Newmarket.
+Here, club members enjoy double reward stamps for every hot drink purchased (i.e., one free hot drink for every five purchased).
+Specific ride and coffee stop details will be shared on the Forum and Facebook every Friday, allowing riders to choose their preferred group in advance.

-Riders are encouraged to move up through the groups as their fitness and experience increases.
-Stronger riders are welcome to join slower/shorter rides, but they must ride to the agreed group pace, to ensure the ride is enjoyable for everyone.
+We encourage riders to progress through the groups as their fitness and experience grow.
+Stronger riders are welcome to join slower or shorter rides but are asked to maintain the agreed-upon group pace for an enjoyable experience for all.

-NC&TC has a strong safety culture, where riders should expect to give and receive advice and feedback on their riding.
-We can all learn to ride smoother, safer and faster, so please be open to giving and receiving respectful pointers to/from anyone on any ride.
+NC&TC fosters a strong safety culture, where riders can expect to both give and receive advice and feedback on their riding.
+Together, we can all learn to ride smoother, safer, and faster.
+Please remain open to respectful pointers from fellow riders on any ride.

-If you join a specific ride, then please remain with the same group throughout your ride, unless you have prearranged it with both ride leaders (e.g. swap from Sporting to Intermediate at a mutual coffee stop).
-If a slower ride is overtaken by a faster ride at any stage, please stick to your chosen ride's pace and do not attempt to merge groups or race each other.
+If you join a specific ride, please stay with the same group throughout unless arrangements have been made with both ride leaders (e.g., swapping from Sporting to Intermediate at a mutual coffee stop).
+If a slower ride is overtaken by a faster ride at any point, please maintain your chosen ride's pace and avoid merging groups or racing each other.

 Social Ride

-The Social Ride is perfect for novice cyclists, cyclists recovering from injury, or those who simply wish to ride at a sociable pace.
+The Social Ride is ideal for novice cyclists, those recovering from injury, or anyone seeking a leisurely pace.

-(Note: You will ride faster in a group than you do solo owing to aerodynamic shielding, so don’t worry if your solo pace is a little below 13 mph, we will get you round).
+(Note: Riding in a group can increase your speed due to aerodynamic shielding, so don't worry if your solo pace is slightly below 13 mph; we'll keep you moving!)

 Club Ride

-The Club Ride is perfect for those wanting a step up from the Social Ride, triathletes, stronger sportive and touring riders and riders with a good level of fitness.
-It is the ride for those wanting to improve their technique, such as hill climbing.
-This group always stays together on the flat and reforms after more significant climbs.
+The Club Ride offers a step up from the Social Ride and caters to triathletes, stronger sportive and touring riders, and those with a good level of fitness.
+This group stays together on flat terrain and regroups after significant climbs.

 Intermediate Ride